Coercion Act: London

-In December 1816, A mass meeting took place at Spa Fields near London.
-The Coercion Act of 1817 was an act of Parliament that suspended habeas corpus and extended existing laws against seditious gatherings in Britain.
-The Coercion Act was the result of this mass meeting.
+In December 1816, a mass meeting took place at Spa Fields near London.
+The Coercion Act 1817 was an act of Parliament that suspended habeas corpus and extended existing laws against seditious gatherings in Britain.
+The Coercion Act 1817 was the result of this mass meeting.

 Ireland

 The total number of "Coercion Acts" relating to Ireland is a matter of definition, including whether to count separately an act which continues an expiring act.
 Michael Farrell in 1986 put the total from 1801 to 1921 at 105.
 John Spencer, 5th Earl Spencer said in the House of Lords that 87 such acts had been passed between the Acts of Union 1801 and 1887, a rate of one per year.
 The figure was repeated by John Redmond, whereas a writer in a Union Defence League pamphlet put the figure at 76 between 1801 and 1908, plus 22 during Grattan's Parliament (1782–1800).

-Some of the more notable Irish Coercion Acts were the Local Disturbances, etc. (Ireland) Act 1833, the Protection of Life and Property in Certain Parts of Ireland Act 1871, and the Protection of Person and Property Act 1881.
+Some of the more notable Irish Coercion Acts were the Local Disturbances, etc. (Ireland) Act 1833 (3 & 4 Will.
+4. c.
+4), the Protection of Life and Property in Certain Parts of Ireland Act 1871 (34 & 35 Vict. c.
+25), and the Protection of Person and Property Act 1881 (44 & 45 Vict. c.
+4).

 An Irish Coercion Bill was proposed by Sir Robert Peel on 15 May 1846 in order to calm the increasingly difficult situation in Ireland as a result of the ongoing famine there.
 The bill was blocked, and this led, in part, to Peel's resignation as Prime Minister.

 From 1874, attempts to introduce other Irish coercion acts were blocked by the filibustering of Joseph Biggar.

 The Protection of Persons and Property (Ireland) Act 1881 allowed for internment without trial of those suspected of involvement in the Land War in Ireland.
 A total of 953 people were detained under the act.
 Many of them were active in the Irish National Land League; this was sufficient for the "reasonable suspicion" required by the act.
 On 13 October 1881, IPP leader Charles Stewart Parnell was arrested under the act after his newspaper, the United Ireland, had attacked the Land Law (Ireland) Act 1881.